California Agriculture is an open access journal publishing peer-reviewed research on California’s agricultural, natural and human resources.

 3. Preferred reviewers

 Authors are strongly encouraged to suggest 5 preferred reviewers.
+They should be experts with whom the authors have not worked in the past 5 years, and who are not currently in the authors’ department.
 Please provide the names and email addresses of your suggested reviewers when submitting your manuscript in ScholarOne.

 4. Illustrative and supporting material